shiny-spoon/protect/README.md

     * Exercise the branch protection
     * Create the GitHub Issue

-## Demonstration

-1. Scenario:  Create a new repository and initialize with default branch
-    * Protects branch
-    * Creates issue
-1. Scenario:  Create a new repository and don't initialize
-    * No action; proper webhook response
-1. Scenario:  Edit a repository description
-    * No action; proper webhook response

 ## Installation

 ### Deploy the Webhook Listener to Azure Functions